Chen Shih-yung

-Chen Shih-yung (陳適庸; 12 September 1948 – 7 February 2022) was a Taiwanese politician.
+Chen Shih-yung (陳適庸; 12 September 1948 – 7 February 2022) was a Taiwanese politician and lawyer.

+Before entering politics, Chen graduated from National Taiwan University with his bachelor's degree and master's degree in law and earned his doctorate in law from Harvard University.
 As a member of the Kuomintang, he served as County Magistrate of Chiayi from 1989 to 1993, and later joined the People First Party.
 He died in Chiayi County on 7 February 2022, at the age 73.